davidgundry/MathsForCS/_course/algorithms/algorithms-challenges.md

 ### Part 3

 Is there a way to make this algorithm more efficient?
 If so, rewrite it.
-Now analyse it again and calculate the new complexity class.
+Now analyse it again and calculate the new complexity.
 Now work out how long it will take to execute for `z = 10<sup>10`